Margaret Ragni, M.D., M.P.H. (Medical Director)

 Craig Seaman, M.D.
 (Associate Medical Director)

 Dr. Seaman is an adult hematologist and the Associate Director of the Hemophilia Center of Western PA.
 He specializes in disorders of hemostasis (bleeding) and thrombosis (clotting) and is active in research, studying aging and aging-related disorders in patients with hemophilia and von Willebrand disease.
 Dr. Seaman received his medical degree from Marshall University School of Medicine and completed his internal medicine residency and hematology/oncology fellowship at UPMC.
 He is an Assistant Professor of Medicine at the University of Pittsburgh.

 Dr. Xavier joined the Hemophilia Center of Western PA in July 2017, as Associate Clinical Director, and with a joint appointment as an Assistant Professor at the University of Pittsburgh and faculty in the Division of Pediatric Hematology/Oncology at UPMC Children’s Hospital of Pittsburgh.
-Dr. Xavier completed his medical school, pediatric residency and fellowship training in Brazil.
-He then completed pediatric residency in NY, pediatric hematology/oncology fellowship at St. Jude Children’s Hospital, Memphis, TN, and then a pediatric hemostasis fellowship at the Hospital for Sick Children, Toronto, Ontario, Canada in 2011.
-After that he completed a Masters degree in Clinical Research at the Indiana University-Purdue University Indianapolis in 2014.
+Dr. Xavier completed medical school, a pediatric residency, and fellowship training in Brazil.
+He then completed a second pediatric residency in New York, a pediatric hematology/oncology fellowship at St. Jude Children’s Hospital, Memphis, TN, and a pediatric hemostasis fellowship at the Hospital for Sick Children, Toronto, Ontario, Canada in 2011.
+Following this, he completed a master’s degree in clinical research at the Indiana University-Purdue University Indianapolis in 2014.

 A. Kim Ritchey, M.D.